ansible/ansible/docs/docsite/rst/user_guide/playbooks.rst

 Working with playbooks
 ======================

-Playbooks are Ansible's configuration, deployment, and orchestration language.
+Playbooks record and execute Ansible's configuration, deployment, and orchestration functions.
 They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process.

 If Ansible modules are the tools in your workshop, playbooks are your instruction manuals, and your inventory of hosts are your raw material.